 Nakata wrote the story and set/shot it in a location that he knows well, Nikkatsu’s Chofu film studio.
 Nakata worked at the famed production company Nikkatsu in the ‘80s and was familiar with the Chofu film studio so he was able to shoot Don’t Look Up on the abandoned stages after the company went bust.

 Nakata ably sets up the atmosphere of the film-shoot with a limited cast and a few locations (the studio, a couple of exteriors and an apartment) and through clever use of camera angles on a set he clearly has control over.
 The mise-en-scene is perfect since the location is the real deal and must have been filled with the objects used in real films.
 Nakata uses all of the creepy parts to increase the terror and does so through strong direction of camera movement and framing – low-angle shots aimed at the ceiling and rigging of the studio to show the vulnerable POV of the crew as they stare into the inky-blackness and high-angle shots to show the ghost stalking its prey, reaction shots and movements where strange things are glimpsed.
 These simple but effective things are harnessed to the idea that technology is facilitating the haunting.
-The strange occurrences increase as equipment breaks down (usually signalling some ratcheting up in the haunting) or records the strangest things and people are stalked by shadows or hear voices.
-Overlapping audio tracks and blending of film negatives in editing that suggest the film is inviting horrific entities into the lives of the characters and the shadowy figures glimpsed in the background of scenes.
+The strange occurrences increase as equipment breaks down (usually signalling some ratcheting up in the haunting) or records the weirdest things and people are stalked by shadows or hear voices.
+Technical feats such as overlapping audio tracks and blending of film negatives in editing suggest the film is inviting horrific entities into the lives of the characters as represented by the shadowy figures glimpsed in the background of scenes.
 It’s all great and when you keep in mind that it’s from 1996 there is a lot to admire.
-Strangely it is not quite scary.

 “There’s an attic at the top of the stairs.
 Inside the attic is something so terrifying”